brufalo/brufalo.github.io/index.md

 ## Work in progress
 "Did pandemics cause mistrust during colonialism?
 Evidence from annual vaccination records in Colonial India"

-Building local institutions in colonial Nigeria (with Jutta Bolt)
+The political economy of crisis in colonial Nigeria (with Jutta Bolt)

 The consequences of colonial vaccination in India